 Volunteering at Cape Byron is packed with rewards.
 Join the friendly crew at this iconic lighthouse on Australia’s easternmost headland.
 Help local and international visitors appreciate Cape Byron and learn about its traditional owners, the Arakwal People of Byron Bay.
 Share the history of this fascinating part of NSW coastline as you guide people through the museum or up into the lighthouse.
 At the top, where the view is superb, point out passing ocean wildlife such as rays, sharks, dolphins, turtles or migrating whales.
 Whether you can spare 3 hours a week or 3 days a week, taking part in this volunteering activity will entitle you to regular reward days, including whale watching trips.

 So if you’re someone who’s enthusiatic about face-to-face contact with the public and interested in maritime and natural history, join Cape Byron Friends for a truly rewarding experience.
-First aid training and guiding information resources and uniform are all provided.
+First aid training, guiding information resources and uniform are all provided.
 Shifts are available 7 days a week.

 - in Cape Byron State Conservation Area in the North Coast region